 Can I top up if I run out of data during my trip?

 Yes.
 You can top up your plan from the app or website without changing your eSIM or scanning any QR again.
 The profile remains installed, and you simply add more GB.
-This allows you to start with a modest plan and only expand it if you need to.
+This allows you to start with a modest plan and only extend it if you need to.

 Conclusion